DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Introduction

-Using this benchmark, we systematically evaluate the capabilities of state-of-the-art LLMs when prompted to generate models using different frameworks, varying by abstraction level (low vs. high) and interface type (domain-specific vs. Python-based).
-We select the following as representatives for each category: OR-Tools \citep{ortools,cpsatlp} offers a low-level, direct solver Python API; CPMpy \citep{guns2019increasing} provides a high-level, Python-based modelling interface; and MiniZinc \citep{minizinc} is a well-established high-level, domain-specific language for constraint modelling.
-Across these frameworks, we compare different system prompts, starting from basic minimal instructions and progressing to detailed guidelines and including documentation specific to the framework used.
+Using this benchmark, we systematically evaluate the capabilities of state-of-the-art LLMs when prompted to generate models using different modeling frameworks, varying by abstraction level (low vs. high) and interface type (domain-specific vs. Python-based).
+We select the following as representatives: OR-Tools \citep{ortools,cpsatlp} offers a low-level, direct solver Python API; CPMpy \citep{guns2019increasing} provides a high-level, Python-based modelling interface; and MiniZinc \citep{minizinc} is a well-established high-level, domain-specific modelling language.
+Across these frameworks, we compare different system prompts, starting from basic minimal instructions and progressing to detailed, classroom-level, modeling guidelines and including documentation specific to the framework used.

 With inference-time computation showing high success rates across various LLM tasks \cite{snell2024scaling}, we adapt and evaluate such methods in order to further enhance the quality of the generated constraint models.
 Firstly, we use Retrieval-Augmented In-Context Learning (RAICL) to enrich the prompt context with representative examples \citep{ye-etal-2023-complementary,michailidis2024constraint}.
-Secondly, we exploit the probabilistic nature of LLMs, by repeatedly sampling multiple CP models and employing solution majority voting to select the most reliable model based on the observed outputs \citep{chen2021evaluating,olausson2023linc}.
+Secondly, we investigate reasoning LLMs~\cite{reasoning_survey} that utilize internal chain-of-thought processes to decompose the modelling procedure.
+Thidly, we exploit the probabilistic nature of LLMs, by repeatedly sampling multiple CP models and employing solution majority voting to select the most reliable model based on the observed outputs \citep{chen2021evaluating,olausson2023linc}.
 Finally, to address detectable errors, such as runtime or solution printing ones, and trigger self-correction of modelling errors, we investigate the effect of self-verification prompting on LLMs for iterative model refinement.